top of page

 • Independent reviews and case studies.

-• Whether the AI has been tested in your jurisdiction and industry.
+• Whether the AI has been tested in your jurisdiction and industry

 3. Prioritise Governance and Risk Management

 Legal AI doesn’t eliminate the need for accountability — it makes governance even more important.
 Regulators may increasingly scrutinise how businesses use AI, especially when sensitive data is involved.
+Poor governance around legal tech tools can expose you to:

 Determine: